-- 34.-(1) Any employer may without any order retain out of the moneys due any person employed in or about a mine any sums due by him in respect of powder, coal, oil or other supplies, or rent. - (2) Any person employed in or about a mine may by order in writing signed by him request the owner, agent or manager of the mine to apply the whole or any part of the moneys due to the person so employed, to the payment of any amount payable by him to any other person for hospital dues, sick and accident fund dues, or union dues; and the owner, agent or manager shall from the moneys so due make the payments as requested by the order, but such order shall be effective only for the amounts specified therein.
+(2) Any such employer may without any order retain out of the moneys due any such person any sums due by him in respect of powder, coal, oil or other supplies, or rent.

+(3) Any person employed in or about a mine may by order in writing signed by him request the owner, agent or manager of the mine to apply the whole or any part of the moneys due to the person so employed, to the payment of any amount payable by him to any other person for hospital dues, sick and accident fund dues, or union dues; and the owner, agent or manager shall from the moneys so due make the payments as requested by the order, but such order shall be effective only for the amounts specified therein.